eclipse-archived/smarthome/docs/sources/architecture/internationalization.md

 ### Thing Types

-The following snippet shows an excerpt of the thing type definition XML file of the Yahoo Weather Binding and its language file that localizes labels and descriptions for the german language.
+The following snippet shows an excerpt of the thing type definition XML file of the Yahoo Weather Binding and its language file that localizes labels and descriptions for the German language.

 XML file (thing-types.xml):
 ```xml